Science at Christ Church School

 Early Years Foundation Stage (EYFS)

 In the EYFS, science is included within the Understanding the World area of learning.
-As with other learning in Reception, our children mainly learn about science through games and play – which objects float and sink during water play, for example.
-Activities such as help your child to develop important skills such as observation, prediction and critical thinking.
+As with other learning in Reception, our children mainly learn about science through games and play, for example which objects float and sink during water play.
+These activities also help your child to develop important skills such as observation, prediction and critical thinking.

 Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6)